top of page

 Grounds for Supervised Visitation

-If The purpose of supervised visitation is to protect the child or children involved. it is unlikely that a court would deem unsupervised visitation with a parent safe for one child, but find it unsafe for another child.ne parent may believe that the other parent presents a risk of some sort of abuse or harm to a child.
-If there is more than one child involved in a custody dispute requiring a supervised visitation order, the order will generally apply to all minor children.
+The purpose of supervised visitation is to protect the child or children involved.
+There may be a case where one parent may believe that the other parent presents a risk of some sort of abuse or harm to a child/ren.
+If there are children in a custody dispute requiring a supervised visitation order, the order will generally apply to all minor children.

-A court will only order supervised visitation if it believes a parent is unable to safely spend time alone with a child, and supervised visitation is necessary to protect the child.
+A court, lawyer, or agency will order supervised visitation if it believes a parent is unable to safely spend time alone with a child, and supervised visitation is necessary to protect the child/ren.
 It will not be granted in cases where the parents merely disagree on details regarding how a child should be raised.
 Examples of situations in which a court may order supervised visitation are cases where a parent has struggled with addiction or domestic violence issues or is unable to provide a safe living environment for the child.

 Terms of Supervised Visitation